ykotseruba/pySTAR-FC/README.md

 ### Installation

-We tested this setup with NVIDIA Titan X on Ubuntu 16.04 with Python 3.5.
+We tested this setup with NVIDIA Titan X on Ubuntu 16.04 and 20.04 with Python 3.5.

 #### Docker (strongly recommended)